javarno/dev-toolbox-parent/README.md

 history
 -------
+- v1.7.3 2020/12/04 : upgrade javafx to 14.0.2.1, junit-jupiter to 5.7.0, surefire and failsafe plugins to 3.0.0-M5

-- v1.7.2 2020/04/29 : fix surefire and failsafe plugins version and override asm version for java 14 compatibility
+- v1.7.2 2020/04/29 : define surefire and failsafe plugins version and override asm version for java 14 compatibility
 - v1.7.1 2020/04/21 : fix version parameter name
 - v1.7.0 2020/03/18 : java 14 and upgrade maven javadoc plugin to 3.2.0
 - previous versions : history lost :)